djm30/djm30-codecrafters-http-server-typescript/README.md

     })

 ```
+- Support for GET and POST requests, with other methods being easily implementible
 - Support for text, json and file body return types
 - Support for body compression
 - Concurrent and persistent connection